 This tag is replaced by a list of entries in the target-object cache.
-They are sorted alphabetically according to the values generated by the VFLabel tag (see page 50).
+They are sorted alphabetically according to the values generated by the VFLabel tag.

 The VFShowTargetObjects tag must be within an HTML FORM whose ACTION element is set to the VFShowTargetObjectsURI.